s1ac2x1/bom-remover-maven/README.md

   </pluginRepository>
 </pluginRepositories>
 ```
-now you can declare the plugin:
+now you can declare the plugin.
+Minimal configuration is:

 ```xml
 <plugins>